-Hokie Wellness offers dozens of Do It Safer workshops and Contraception Jeopardy workshops each semester.
+Hokie Wellness offers dozens of Do It Safer workshops and Contraception workshops each semester.
 Any Virginia Tech student can attend these free workshops.

 Hokie Wellness offers "Wrap That Package" sexuality education booths every December, and often do safer sex outreach in association with Halloween, Valentines Day, and at other times!